measurement-kit/measurement-kit/doc/api/common/logger.md

 Also, note that, being thread safe, the logger MUST lock its internals before emitting a log message.
-Thus, you MUST NOT call the logger from a logger callback because this MAY result in deadlock or internal buffer corruption, depending on how implementation details.
+Thus, you MUST NOT call the logger from a logger callback because this MAY result in deadlock or internal buffer corruption, depending on the mutex implementation.
 Ideally, the log message should be printed on some file, or you should save it as described above and then schedule a delayed call to properly process the logger, if for some reason the process of processing it is long and may further lead to calling again the logger functionality itself.